well-typed/generics-sop/README.md

 constructor are represented using an n-ary product.

 Since version 0.4.0.0, `generics-sop` is now based on `sop-core`.
-The core package contains all the functionality of n-ary sums and products, whereas this package provides the datatype-generic programming support on top.
+The core package contains all the functionality of n-ary sums and products, whereas `generics-sop` provides the datatype-generic programming support on top.

 This is the development repository for the packages.
 For releases, look on [Hackage][0].